Commitments to Renewing Life

 Context

-For us, working on diversity, equity and inclusion is not only a duty but a business strategy.
-In a diverse and inclusive environment, employees feel more involved, creativity and contributions proliferate, and, at the same time, the attraction and retention rates of new talent increase.
-We respect human rights and value diversity, without discrimination of any kind, whether based on race, color, political conviction, gender, religion, sexual orientation, age, place of birth, or disability, among others.
+For us, focusing on diversity, equity, and inclusion is both an ethical obligation and a strategic business decision.
+In a diverse and inclusive workplace, employees experience greater engagement, leading to increased creativity and contributions.
+Additionally, such an environment enhances our ability to attract and retain new talent.
+We uphold human rights and cherish diversity, strictly prohibiting discrimination of any kind based on race, color, political beliefs, gender, religion, sexual orientation, age, place of birth, disability, or other factors.

 Informations